Professional Course

 Model Risk Management

-• Outlines of a model risk management framework
+• Elements of a buy-side model risk management framework

 Certification / Credits